 The purpose of each gift to CREPPF must fall within the Foundation's broad charitable purposes.
 CREPPF cannot accept any gift that will be directly or indirectly subject to any material restriction or condition by the donor that prevents CREPPF or the Foundation from freely and effectively employing the gift assets or the income from such assets to further its charitable purposes.
 In addition, CREPPF reserves the right to reject any gift that might place the other assets of CREPPF or the Foundation at risk or that it believes is not readily convertible into assets that fall within the Foundation's investment guidelines.
-CREPPF, in its sole discretion, may also decline a gift if it is not able to administer the terms of the gift in accordance with the donor's wishes or if the gift may jeopardize CREPPF's exempt status.
+CREPPF, in its sole discretion, may also decline a gift if it is not able to administer the terms of the gift in accordance with the donor's wishes.